![]() |

 And as a result, our lives were inevitably focused on Sidi/Islam/Sufism, although I still felt internally unconvinced about what my place was within the religion.

-I was certainly far from comfortable asserting the superiority of Islam over other faith traditions.
+I was certainly far from comfortable asserting, as Sidi did, the superiority of Islam over other faith traditions.
 Rather, I clung to the idea that being a 'Sufi' allowed me to 'pass' on acceptance or rejection of 'outside' Islam.

 Particularly concerning such issues as to whether Islam was the 'true religion' of mankind.
 As well as the issue of whether the Torah and/or the New Testament had been 'changed' where they expressed ideas not in accordance with the Koran--the actual death and Resurrection of Jesus being perhaps the most important of those.